openlegend/core-rules/core/SRD.md

 **Description:** You are specialized in the use of a particular bane that is iconic to your character. \newline

 **Effect:** Choose a bane that you can invoke.
-When making a damaging attack, you can inflict this bane for free when you deal at least 5 points of damage (as opposed to the usual 10).
+When your roll on a damaging attack exceeds the target's defense by 5 or more (as opposed to the usual 10), you can inflict this bane for free.
 Each attack is still only capable of inflicting a single bane.
 When making a bane attack, you get Advantage 2 on the bane attack roll.

 ## Battlefield Defender